laubzega/tiny_printf_6502/README.md

 ## Argument sizes

 The assembler macro does not share the compiler's luxury of knowing argument types.
-We thus have to take over this responsiblity and provide necessary information about argument sizes in the format specifiers (this is probably the largest departure from C printf(), but one that makes sense from the viewpoint of assembly programmer).
+We thus have to take over this responsiblity and provide necessary information about argument sizes in the format specifiers.
+By the way, this is probably the largest departure from C printf(), but one that makes sense from the viewpoint of assembly programmer.
+It takes some getting used to, so if you are seeing results way different than expected, your size modifiers are the first thing to check.

 By default, arguments are assumed to be byte-sized.
 So
 ```asm